Shivam990q/FlappyBirdGame-Using-JavaSwing/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Copyright (c) [2025] [Shivam Gupta].
+All rights reserved - see the LICENSE file for details.

 ## Acknowledgments